 11 Rules for Public Speaking with Social Anxiety

-Presenting is more common in our everyday lives then one might think.
-People present at work meetings, a comedy open mic, or simply just
+Public speaking is more common in our everyday lives then one might think.
+People present at work meetings, open mics, or simply when introducing themselves to a new group of people.

 1. Keep your Chin up, Literally